I wanted to share a project that I have been working on for the last two days. My project is a $30.00 Dresser Makeover.

 I then decided to add feet to the bottom to lift it off the ground slightly.
 The Hubs constructed wood squares out of 4×4’s that we would attach the feet too.
 I chose a small bun foot.
 I did not want extreme height, just a slight rise off the floor.

 Here is the dresser with the feet added.

 I gave all the new wood a good sanding with 220 grit sandpaper to smooth it out.
 I gave the dresser a good cleaning using my Dixie Belle White Lightning Cleaner.
 This stuff is amazing at removing all the grime and grit.
 Just follow the directions on the container.

 I decided to use English Chestnut as my stain choice for the top.
 I did not want it too dark since I was going for the coastal look.

 While waiting for the stain to dry, I removed all the hardware from the doors.
 The hardware I chose I found at D. Lawless Hardware.
 They have amazing prices and an amazing selection.
 I chose the card catalog hardware and four of the pumpkin bronze knobs.
 These only come in a dark color, so I painted all the hardware white using General Finishes Chalk White.

 I gave the dresser two coats of the Summertime Blue, allowing 24 hours to dry in between coats and then lightly sanded and distressed around the drawers and sides.
-I sealed the dresser with General Finishes Flat Out Flat Water Based Top Coat.
+The topcoat I used was General Finishes Flat Out Flat Water Based Top Coat.
 I attached the hardware and was super excited about the way it turned out!
 A $30.00 dresser is now beautiful again!